How to Perform Software Product Testing – Detailed Process and Methods with Examples

 The product owners and businesses are smart these days and know very well that they can’t keep their product the same and expect the users to stay loyal.
 Things move too fast and so do products.

-So, TrackFast can’t sit back and relax.
-If it needs to have a continued market presence and stay the leader, it needs to evolve.
+TrackFast can’t sit back and relax.
+It needs to evolve to have a continued market presence and stay the leader.
 Like it or hate it, Facebook started as a simple social network to connect people and it is a large software platform in itself integrating with a million other things and staying current.

 TrackFast too has to evolve.
 After proving that it is a reliable and effective defect tracking system, it has to evolve or it will decline.
 So, the company XYZ decides to improve TrackFast by making it a general ticketing system that can be used to track any incidents or cases by the business other than IT/test teams (something like JIRA) and not just for defects in the software development process.

-The wheel has made a full turn and you find yourself treating the system as a brand new one and follow the strategy we discussed in the Product Introduction section.
+The wheel has made a full turn and you find yourself treating the system as a brand new one and following the strategy we discussed in the Product Introduction section.
 Only now you are more experienced and familiar with the drill.
 But remember, with each new turn comes a new challenge.
-So stay sharp :)
+So stay sharp 🙂

 • Another important quality is that a product tester must believe in the product and genuinely want it to succeed.
 When I as a tester think that the software is total garbage, there is little hope that I will do anything to make it better.